Akshaj11/AI-Safety/zapdos-cascade-demo/README.md

 - **Labeled recall set:** Roboflow Universe "Construction Site Safety" v28, CC BY 4.0, 2,801 images across 25 classes.
-- **Streaming clip:** synthesized in Cell 10 — one background image + tiny
-  per-frame noise for 85% of frames (static), random dataset images spliced in for 15% (active).
+- **Streaming clip:** synthesized one background image + tiny per-frame noise for 85% of frames (static), random dataset images spliced in for 15% (active).
 1,500 frames = 5 min at 5 fps.
+(The Idea remains the same though as explained below)
 - **Why synthetic and not real CCTV:** for a *cost* measurement the GPU can't tell a synthetic frame from a real one.
-The measurement does depend on the 85/15 static/active ratio — a real deployment would remeasure that on an actual site recording.
+The measurement does depend on the 85/15 static/active ratio a real deployment would remeasure that on an actual site recording.

 ## Files